 Unlike some cities, Clarksburg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clarksburg are a mix of both white- and blue-collar jobs.
 Overall, Clarksburg is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Clarksburg who work in food service (13.16%), office and administrative support (10.53%), and healthcare suport services (10.53%).

-Being a small city, Clarksburg does not have a public transit system used by locals to get to and from work.
+Clarksburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Clarksburg ranks among the least educated cities in the nation, as only 1.71% of people over 25 have a bachelor's degree or advanced degree.